United Liberation Movement for West Papua: West Papua National Coalition for Liberation

-The West Papua National Coalition for Liberation (WPNCL) is a group for organisations seeking independence that was formed on 20 December 2005.
+The West Papua National Coalition for Liberation (WPNCL) is a group of organisations seeking independence that was formed on 20 December 2005.
 Its current Secretary General is Rex Rumakiek.

 The Coalition aims to raise the issue of West Papua in Oceania's regional organisations.
 It is seeking observer status for West Papua at the Melanesian Spearhead Group, which it was granted in 2015, and has announced it would request the Papua New Guinean government to bring up the question of West Papua at the Pacific Islands Forum.

 International support

 Vanuatu has been an advocate for the liberation of West Papua.
 The 11th Prime Minister of Vanuatu, Charlot Salwai, spoke 'in support of West Papuan human rights and self-determination'.
 Various other pacific leaders also provided their support at the United Nations.

 International non-governmental actors have also demonstrated their belief in the cause.
-The political graffiti to the right reflects the continued efforts by Vanuatu citizens in advocating for the liberation of West Papua.
 Indonesia has criticised Vanuatu for undermining Indonesian sovereignty, but it has not fettered their ongoing political and cultural support.